 Bristow was indeed a success in the Supreme Court, and his presence quickly obviated the need to hire private attorneys to represent the United States in that Court.
 During the December 1869 Term, the last one without a Solicitor General, private counsel argued 15 cases on behalf of the United States.
-During Bristow's first Term, they appeared in only two cases, and in his second Term, one.
+73 During Bristow's first Term, they appeared in only two cases, and in his second Term, one.
 By the third Term, the December 1872 Term, the government's Supreme Court litigation was being handled exclusively by its own attorneys.
+74 mately seven cases were argued that Term by the Attorney General and/or the Assistant Attorneys General without Bristow's participation.
+The following year, Solicitor General Bristow argued twenty-seven Supreme Court cases seven alone, five with the Attorney General, and fifteen with the Assistant Attorneys General.

 Bristow did not take over completely, by any means.
 Both the Attorney General and the Assistant Attorneys General handled cases before the Court, and continued to do so for some time.
 During the December 1870 Term, Solicitor General Bristow presented arguments in thirteen cases-three alone, five together with Attorney General Ackerman, and five others with Assistant Attorneys General.
-Approximately seven cases were argued that Term by the Attorney General and/or the Assistant Attorneys General without Bristow's participation.
-The following year, Solicitor General Bristow argued twenty-seven Supreme Court cases seven alone, five with the Attorney General, and fifteen with the Assistant Attorneys General.
+Approxi-

-Bristow's successor, Samuel Field Phillips of North Carolina, another accomplished federal civil rights prosecutor, continued in that vein.
+Bristow's successor, Samuel Field Phillips of North Carolina, another accomplished federal civil rights prosecutor, 76 continued in that vein.
 During the 1873 Term, Phillips' first full Term as Solicitor General, he argued eighteen cases before the Supreme Court-eleven solo and seven in conjunction with the Attorney General.
 During Phillips' remarkable twelve-year tenure as Solicitor General-under four different Republican Presidents and six Attorneys General-the number of cases argued by Attorneys General declined.
-And Phillips' skill as an oral advocate inspires us to this day.
+77 And Phillips' skill as an oral advocate inspires us to this day.
 As a distinguished contemporary recalled:

-His habit was to discard the minor points of a case, and address himself to the great questions upon which [the Court's] decision ought to rest; and then he was so candid in stating the position of his opponents and the facts appearing in the record, and so lucid and strong in his argument, that he commanded the entire confidence, as well as the respect, of the Court.
+His habit was to discard the minor points of a case, and address himself to the great questions upon which [the Court's] decision ought to rest; and then he was so candid in stating the position of his opponents and the facts appearing in the record, and so lucid and strong in his argument, that he commanded the entire confidence, as well as the respect, of the Court.78 if nothing had been done in its preparation, and making voluminous notes and memoranda.
+But when he came to speak he would never make any further use of these than the posture of the case demanded; and if he thought the case had been sufficiently argued by his associate, would add but a few remarks on one or two of the most vital points.
+The great judgment he thus showed in arguing the important questions and leaving the others alone, and never unnecessarily taking up the time of the overworked judges, was one reason why he was so great a favorite with them, and was always listened to with respectful attention.79